Curriculum

 Number of Credits: 9 ECTS

-This course is the second part of the applied macro sequence.
-We will study topics that currently interest economists and policy makers.
-We will study review articles on the topics and the related models and data analysis.
+We will study a few papers that represent the current issues in the government policy dealing with inflation and debt.
+Afterwards, we will continue with some other papers if there is time left.
 One half of classes will consist of me covering the contents of the papers including the discussion of your questions.
-I encourage you to read the relevant papers in advance and to prepare a short question for each class.
 The other half of classes will consist of your presentations of papers and possibly other materials.

 Lecturer: Krešimir Žigić / Konuray Mutluer